Vilksar/GeneticAlgNetControl/README.md

   The parameters are presented below.

   * `RandomSeed`.
 Represents the random seed for the current algorithm run.
-It must be a positive integer.
-However, if it is `-1`, then it will be randomly generated.
-Its default value is `-1`, which means that it will be randomly generated every time.
+A value of `-1` will generate a random value for the seed.
+It must be a positive integer, and its default value is `-1`.
   * `MaximumIterations`.
-Represents the total number of generations for which the algorithm will run.
-It must be a positive integer, and its default value is `10000`.
+Represents the maximum number of generations for which the algorithm will run.
+It must be a positive integer, and its default value is `100`.
   * `MaximumIterationsWithoutImprovement`.
-Represents the total number of generations without an improvement in the fitness of the best chromosome in the population.
-It must be a positive integer, and its default value is `1000`.
+Represents the maximum number of generations without an improvement in the fitness of the best chromosome in the population for which the algorithm will run.
+It must be a positive integer, and its default value is `25`.
+  * `MaximumRunningTime`.
+Represents the maximum number of seconds for which the algorithm will run.
+A value of `0` will not restrict the running time.
+It must be a positive integer, and its default value is `0`.
   * `MaximumPathLength`.
 Represents the maximum number of edges in a control path.
 It must be a positive integer, and its default value is `5`.
   * `PopulationSize`.
 Represents the total number of chromosomes in a generation.
-It must be a positive integer greater than `1`, and its default value is `80`.
+It must be a positive integer greater than `1`, and its default value is `20`.
   * `RandomGenesPerChromosome`.
 Represents the maximum number of randomly generated genes in a chromosome.
-It must be a positive integer, and its default value is `15`.
+It must be a positive integer, and its default value is `25`.
   * `PercentageElite`.
 Represents the maximum percentage of elite chromosomes in a generation.
 It must be a real number in the `[0, 1]` interval, and its default value is `0.25`.
   * `PercentageRandom`.
 Represents the maximum percentage of randomly generated chromosomes in a generation.
 It must be a real number in the `[0, 1]` interval, and its default value is `0.25`.
   * `ProbabilityMutation`.
 Represents the probability of mutation for a chromosome.
 It must be a real number in the `[0, 1]` interval, and its default value is `0.01`.